 Friends of Ohio State Astronomy & Astrophysics

-We invite you to join the Friends of Ohio State Astronomy & Astrophysics for special talks and events exclusively for members.
-Please check out our webpage for more information about upcoming events.
+The Friends of Ohio State Astronomy & Astrophysics are supporters of our public outreach, education, and research missions.
+We invite you to join the Friends of Ohio State Astronomy & Astrophysics to stay informed about upcoming lectures and special events exclusively for members.
+Please check out the FOSAA webpage for more information and to signup for our mailing list.

 Please visit the official Planetarium site for more information about programs at our digital planetarium located in Smith Laboratory on the OSU Columbus campus.

 Public Lecture Series

 Ohio State Astronomy and Astrophysics is proud to present our public lecture series to bring the excitement of discovery to central Ohio.
 Please check out our web page for our exciting lineup of talks for this fall!

 Monthly Movie Nights - Science Fiction or Science Fact